 The Privacy, Data Protection and Cybersecurity Law Review: Japan

-Pursuant to the supplemental provisions of the amendment to the APPI, the APPI is to be reviewed for any necessary update triennially.9 In 2020, as a result of the triennial review by the PPC, the further amendment to the APPI was enacted on 12 June 2020 and will be in effect within two years after the enactment.
+Pursuant to the supplemental provisions of the amendment to the APPI, the APPI is to be reviewed for any necessary update triennially.9 In 2020, as a result of the triennial review by the PPC, the further amendment to the APPI was enacted on 12 June 2020 and will be in effect on 1 April 1 2022.

 The year in review

-On 24 June 2014, the government10 published the Policy Outline,11 showing the government's direction on the measures to be taken to amend the APPI and the other personal information protection-related laws.
-The revision bill of the APPI passed the Diet on 3 September 2015 and the amendment to the APPI has been in full force since 30 May 2017.
+The amendment to the APPI has been in full force since 30 May 2017.
 The main changes introduced by the amendment are set out below.

 The government has established an independent agency to serve as a data protection authority to operate ordinances and self-regulation in the private sector to promote the use of personal data.
 The primary amendments to the previous legal framework are as follows: